sirigere/devjots/about.md

 Hi, I am Sanjeev.
 Software developer by profession.
 I am from India.

-We as software developers constantly keep learning new things on a day to day basis.
-While we are working on a subject, we might have learnt a lot but over a period of time we forget a lot too.
-I intend to have this blog to share my new learning and have this as a reference whenever I want to refresh my learning.
+As a software developer, I constantly keep learning new things on a day to day basis.
+While I am working on a project, I learn a lot about the framework/ library etc...
+However, I  forget a lot as the time goes by or when we move over to a new project.
+I intend to have this blog to share my new learning as well as a reference for myself.

+As I am .Net developer, do expect to have the content related to .Net

-Thanks for dropping by.
+Thanks for dropping by and your time!
 Do share your feedback so that I can improve on the content I share.

 Sanjeev